cabouman/mbirjax/docs/source/quick_start.rst

   Note that each row of sinogram data is assumed to be perpendicular to the rotation axis and each view is assumed to be in conventional raster order (i.e., left-to-right, top-to-bottom) looking through the object from the source to the detector.

+  For transmission tomography, it is critically important to preprocess the raw photon measurements by normalizing by an air-scan and taking the negative log of the ratio.
+We provide simple preprocessing utilities in ``mbirjax.preprocess`` for doing this, and we plan to provide more utilities for specific instruments in the future.

 - **Initialize a model:**